Vystelior/violencealley/replit.md

 - Migrated from Vercel serverless deployment to Replit environment
 - Unified styling system with shared CSS file for consistency
 - Enhanced request form with better UX and cyberpunk styling
+- Changed color scheme from pink to red (#DC143C) for violence-themed aesthetic
+- Fixed Xavier Renegade Angel season 2 thumbnail display by using show poster fallback

 ## User Preferences